• Thu. Mar 13th, 2025

 Vintage Venetian Cypriot Olive Oil Urns

-The rule of the Republic of Venice is considered to have been a fruitful one, if not somewhat turbulent, as the Ottoman threat remained throughout their tenor.
-The island’s strategic position made it an important hub for trade, increasing the island’s wealth, but it was also within easy reach of Ottoman military ambition that sought to actively extend its influence into the Mediterranean.
+The rule of the Republic of Venice is considered to have been fruitful, if not somewhat turbulent.
+The Ottoman threat remained throughout its tenor but it was also within easy reach of Ottoman military ambition.
+The Ottomans sought to actively extend their influence into the Mediterranean and Cyprus was firmly in their sights.
 This ultimately led to several significant skirmishes that prompted the Venetians to fortify the island.
 The Venetian military strategy, which firmly based itself on defence, set about modifying existing structures for the use of defensive cannons.
 They also went on to construct several new defensive fortifications equipped with bastions and solid stone walls.
 The Venetians used a mix of Gothic and Renaissance-style military architecture that exemplified the advanced military engineering of the time.

 A NEW ERA OF ARCHITECTURE

-The Venetian building program included not only fortifications, but new public buildings, religious structures, ports and several new roads and bridges, and examples of Venetian influences can still be seen in buildings and public squares all over the island today.
-New urban planning sought to re-organise infrastructure and settlements were re-designed and adapted to improve trade and enhance their defensive capabilities.
+The Venetian building program included not only fortifications but new public buildings, religious structures, ports and several new roads and bridges.
+Examples of Venetian influences can still be seen in buildings and public squares all over the island today.
+New urban planning sought to re-organise infrastructure and settlements were re-designed and adapted to improve trade and enhance defensive capabilities.
 Each settlement had a public square installed and this acted both as a military rallying point and a centre of commerce.
-New roads and bridges ensured the faster flow of goods and military units across the island and most religious structures were adapted by having a defensive fortifications installed.
-In addition to this, numerous churches and monasteries were also expanded, using architecture reflective of both Venetian influence and local traditions.
-The archbishopric in Nicosia, that was originally built by the Byzantines, underwent a major renovation that saw the Byzantine architectural style blended with Venetian elements.
+New roads and bridges ensured the faster flow of goods and military access across the island.
+Most religious structures were adapted by having a defensive fortifications installed.
+In addition to this, numerous churches and monasteries were expanded, using architecture reflective of both Venetian influence and local traditions.
+The archbishopric in Nicosia, which was originally built by the Byzantines, underwent a major renovation that saw the Byzantine architectural style blended with several Venetian elements.

 Venetian Architecture In Cyprus